themanual/ebooks/issue-4/EPUB/html/content/author-4-article.md

 My current digital work and play happens across many different cultures.
 In the next five years, along with the dozens of existing forms we get to choose from, it’s entirely possible we will also have the hologram—or some other yet-to-be born form—to consider as a possible platform for our content, and a site for listening.
 As mobile devices and computers become smaller and more ubiquitous, our contexts will multiply as well.

-Certain kinds of services that were originally only accessible via a browser, actually do make more sense as apps.
-The same can be said about certain content that was previously only contained in books, that it clearly belongs on the network.
+Certain kinds of services that were originally only accessible via a browser actually do make more sense as apps.
+The same can be said about certain content that was previously only contained in books—that it clearly belongs on the network.

 As new platforms emerge, it becomes our responsibility to make decisions about the appropriate form.
 To understand when something should become one form and not another, to elegantly and with confidence distinguish “possible” from “optimal”.
 And thriving as digital makers means cultivating an ability to see what’s invisible by looking for subtle protocol, making listening noises when we see it, and striving to craft work that is conversational and culturally aware.